• Skip to main content

 • Information technology

-You are here: Home / Income Tax / Deductions / How to claim tax deduction on tuition fees
+You are here: Home / Income Tax / Deductions / How to Claim Tax Deduction on Tuition Fees in India (Section 80C)

 Tuition fees paid to a university, college, school or educational institution located in India for full time education are eligible for tax deduction under section 80C of income tax act, 1961.